Resolve-Philly/Methodology-Template/README.md

     - [Methodology Template](#methodology-template)
 - [Pure Markdown](#pure-markdown)

-> [!TIP]Sharing is Caring
+> [!TIP]
-Anybody is welcome to use and customize this methodology structure for their work.
+> Anybody is welcome to use and customize this methodology structure for their work.
 See below to follow instructions to make your own template in various

 # The Methodology Template
 The structure of this methodology template may look similar to a science project lab report, or even a published study.
 That's because it's modeled afte those.
 The idea was to create a structure that is familiar not just for journalists, but for people from other industries too.